npaillasson/projet_scrape/README.md

 * image_url

-Finally, the script generates a csv file containing the information retrieved for each book in a given category.
+Finally, the script downloads the image files of each books and generates a csv file containing the information retrieved from each book in a given category.
 All results files are named after the category to which the books belong.
 The results files are placed in a directory named "results".
 If the directory does not exist, it is automatically created by the script at the root of the project.

 ### What contains this repository?